Krishjot8/Amazon-eCommerce/README.md

 ![Amazon eCommerce API - Platform](https://github.com/Krishjot8/Amazon-eCommerce/blob/main/Assets/README-images/Debugging.png)

+# Running the Frontend

+To run the frontend of this project, follow these steps:

+1. Download the ZIP file from the 'main' branch and extract its contents to a new folder on your desktop.

+2. Open the project by navigating inside the 'main' folder in your integrated development environment.

+3. you can explore the contents through the Solution Explorer.
+Expand the src folder to view the app folder which contains its components, pages, models and other important files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.